 Each credit reporting agency may have different information regarding your credit, which is why monitoring your credit report for errors is very important.

 Your credit report is a "file" of your credit history, showing your loans, credit cards, credit limits, payments as well as other aspects of your financial history.

 Credit scores are calculated using information provided on your report by all three credit reporting agencies; It’s based on the following factors:

 To learn more on the differences between your credit report and credit score, visit the Zing Blog (link to below https://www.quickenloans.com/blog/credit-reports-credit-scores-important).

 The three Credit Bureaus compete to collect your financial information.
 While the data that each company collects is mostly the same, it can vary slightly, which can cause the scores to be different.

 Two large companies which produce Credit Scores are:

 QLCredit offers your VantageScore® and Equifax Credit Report, both updated monthly for free.

 A soft credit inquiry describes when you or a company pulls your credit report as part of a background check or for educational purposes.
-These inquiries may be recorded on your report, depending on the reporting company, but do NOT affect your score.
+Viewing your credit report on QLCredit is a soft inquiry and will NOT impact your score.